Downward Dog Pose - Adho Mukha Svanasana

 Beginners’ tips for Downward Dog

 • It’s more important to keep length in the spine than straight legs.
-So if you find you are rounding in your back or you are hunching your shoulders it’s fine to keep the knees bent as much as you need to so you can enjoy the strecth in your back.
+So if you find you are rounding in your back or you are hunching your shoulders it’s fine to keep the knees bent as much as you need to so you can enjoy the stretch in your back.
 And remember your heels don’t need to touch the floor!

 • The spiral action of the arms can be tricky at first so try it while you are sitting on your heels.
 Read Marlene Henny’s advice on arm rotation in Downward Dog and watch her class on the topic for lots of tips.